Gender Identity Basics: Understanding Non-Binary, Transgender, and Gender Fluid People

 • There’s no one way to be non-binary.
 The best way to understand what it’s like to be non-binary is to talk with non-binary people and listen to their stories.

-Non-binary is used to describe people who understand their gender in a way that goes beyond simply identifying as either a man or woman.
-Non-binary people can identify as both male and female, neither male nor female, or do not identify with any gender type at all.
+Non-binary is used to describe people who understand their gender in a way that goes beyond simply being a man or woman.
+Non-binary people can be both male and female, neither male nor female, or no gender type at all.
 Some non-binary people refer to their gender as fluid, meaning that it can change and fluctuate over time.
 Other commonly used terms to describe non-binary people are genderqueer, agender, gender-fluid, bigender and third gender.

 How to Be Respectful and Supportive of Non-Binary People